mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.md

 ### 4. Throw when return address does not contain `.` separating shared part of domain

-When given a returned address that does NOT share the domain name of the SRV record because its missing a `.`, throw a runtime error.
+When given a returned address that does NOT share the domain name of the SRV record because it's missing a `.`, throw a runtime error.

 For this test, run each of the following cases: